 Beautiful memorial windows and plaques are a feature of this church.
-The windows on the eastern side commemorate the service of Mabel and George Davey and Charles T. Newman, the first pastor; the south panel erected by the Nesbitt and Murphy families in honour of Ethel L. Nesbitt; on the western wall is a window for Joseph and Emily Vickery and the second to Amy A. Vickery and Elizabeth, wife of C. T. Newman.
+The windows on the eastern side commemorate the service of Mabel and George Davey and Charles T. Newman, the first pastor.
+The south panel erected by the Nesbitt and Murphy families in honour of Ethel L. Nesbitt.
+On the western wall is a window for Joseph and Emily Vickery and the second to Amy A. Vickery and Elizabeth, wife of C. T. Newman.

 A carillon was installed as a memorial to those who made the supreme sacrifice in the 1939-1945 War – James Douglas, Harold Evans, William Hancock, Donald Hood, John Roberts, Trevor Rowsell and Ronald Smith.

 A Memorial Book lists the names of all who enlisted.
 After 1977, a Memorial Book was transferred from the Presbyterian Church on Homebush Road Strathfield which records the names of those who served from that congregation.

 The Church Organ was transferred from the Strathfield Congregational Church, Homebush Road and Albert Road Strathfield in 1977.